RoboBreizh-RoboCup-Home/manager_pepper/README.md

 ### 3.2 ROS Actions and conditions
 **THIS PART IS STILL AN EARLY WIP**

-**This is still a WIP, all the steps inside will be done in a instant, lots of modifications needed.**
+**This is still a WIP, all the steps inside the petri net once launched will be done in a instant, lots of modifications needed.**

 In order to test the different features offered by The ROS actions and conditions, we've created a simple Petri Net to test the development of the different actions.
 We'll use the **plan_test_ros** Petri Plan and the actions developped in **DemoActions** C++ code.